AleksaMCode/AMx64/README.md

 | Counter | RCX | ECX | CX | CH | CL
 | Data | RDX | EDX | DX | DH | DL
 #### FLAGS register
-Status register in AMx64 processor that contains the current state of processor.
+<p align="justify">Status register in AMx64 processor that contains the current state of processor.
 The register is 16 bits wide.
 Its successors, the EFLAGS and RFLAGS registers, are 32 bits and 64 bits wide, respectively.
-The wider registers retain compatibility with their smaller predecessors, as it is the case with the other registers.
+The wider registers retain compatibility with their smaller predecessors, as it is the case with the other registers.</p>

 Bit | Mask | Abbreviation | Description | =1 | =0
 | :- | - | :-: | - | - | -